37 Spring Wedding Guest Nails That Are Elegant, Festive, and Ceremony-Ready (2026)

 14. Pressed Flower Gel Encapsulation

-Real or faux dried flowers sealed under a clear gel coat.
-Delicate, unique, and a genuine conversation starter at outdoor ceremonies.
+Real or faux dried botanicals think baby’s breath, violet petals, or micro ferns sealed under a clear gel coat.
+One of the standout spring 2026 nail trends and a genuine conversation starter at outdoor ceremonies.
+Each nail is effectively one-of-a-kind.

 15. Watercolor Pastel Abstract